marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 ## Extract Zooniverse Annotations from Classifications

 The following code extracts the relevant fields of a Zooniverse classification export.
 It creates a csv file with one line per species identification/annotation.
 There are several options to select classifications for extractions.
 Per default only classifications made during the 'live' phase of a project are extracted (this can be overriden).
+Use only one of the following options to do the extraction.

 Use a machine with enough memory - for example: